to diagnose dampness

 hours and check to see if the meter dial moves.

-A. Ask your local water Authority
+A. Ask your local water Supplier

 to test your Water Mains pipe for leaks.
 Particularly ask them to test

 your neighbour's supplies on both sides: if you live on a hill with

 properties above you check all those on the high side of your house.

 B. If you have liquid water